-Searching for mortgage advice?
-We can assist you!
-Call us at 504-866-5626.
+In the market for a mortgage?
+We can help!
+Give us a call today at 504-866-5626.
 Ready to get started?
-Apply Online Now.
+Apply Here.

-Purchasing a home is probably the single biggest investment you will ever make.
-Before closing on the house, you will want to know that no individual or entity has a claim or lien to the property.
+Purchasing a home is probably the single biggest investment you will make in your lifetime.
+Before closing on the house, you will want to know that no individual or entity has a right, claim or lien to the property.

-A title company ensures that your new property is free of expensive encumbrances and other legal obstacles.
+A title company ensures that your new home is free of encumbrances and other legal obstacles.

-The title insurance company searches the title history of the property.
-Through its research, the title insurance company can almost always find any title problems that may arise and have these problems cleared-up before you close on the property.
+The title company searches the title history of the property.
+The title insurance company can almost always find any title problems and clear up these problems prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
-Typically your title insurance will protect you in the following cases:
+Real Estate law is extraordinarily complex.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
+Title insurance usually covers:

 At Coastal Mortgage Corp., we answer questions about this process every day.
 Give us a call at 504-866-5626.